ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/get_backtrace.md

     Turning off composition has serious performance impacts.
 If this is important to you please follow "From Large Project".

-Once your server crashes, you’ll see a prompt like below in the xterm window.
+Once your server crashes, you'll see a prompt like below in the xterm window.
 At this point you can now get a backtrace.

 ```bash
 (gdb)